-Component II: Technical/ Occupational Specialty (Maximum of 24 credit hours) This component consists of technical specialty courses to an occupational area.
-Technical courses developed by the college, approved courses included in a business, industry, labor, or agency-based education/training program, or combinations of credit courses and/or noncredit training modules evaluated for credit equivalency by an identified college body can be included in this component.
-Externally based education and training programs which are equivalent to college level classroom/laboratory courses are to be converted to college credit hours at no less ratio than 15:1 contact to credit hours for lecture, and at a rate consistent with the lab contact hour/credit hour ratio of the degree granting institution for laboratory credit.
-Credit equivalencies for non-credit training modules will be converted at no less ration than 30:1 contact to credit hours.
-Credit for externally based education and training will be awarded upon completion of the college work required in Component 1, above.
+This component consists of technical specialty courses specific to an occupational area.
+Technical courses developed by the college, approved courses included in a business, industry, labor, or agency-based education/training program, or combinations of credit courses and/or non-credit training modules evaluated for credit equivalency by an identified college body can be included in this component.
+Externally based education and training programs which are equivalent to college level classroom/laboratory courses are to be converted to college credit hours at no less ratio that 15:1 contact to credit equivalencies for lecture, and at a rate consistent with the lab contact hour/credit hour ratio of the degree granting institution for laboratory credit.
+Credit equivalencies for non-credit training modules will be converted at no less ratio than 30:1 completion of the college work required in Component I, above.